dcndn4/HW_3_Whale_Port-folio-/README_working.md

 >      [] -1 = prefect negative relationship
 >

-        Note on covariance: (from Beta demo presented in class 9.28.21)
+Correlation is covariance, scaled to [-1, 1]. (~Carol Alexander, Practical Financial Econometrics, 94)(from Beta demo presented in class 9.28.21)

+### Covariance

 Covariance is a measure of dependency between two returns.
-Correlation is covariance, scaled to [-1, 1]. (~Carol Alexander, Practical Financial Econometrics, 94)
+Per Malkiel, it is the degree of parallelism between the returns of two securities.
+The calculation involves the actual and expected return of the two securities.
+Negative covariance means the two stocks move in opposite ways, they mitigate risk.

-        Or, it measures the directional relationship between two variables.
+Another way to put it is that covariance measures the directional relationship between two variables.
 If two stocks go up at the same time, covariance is positive!

-        Note on variance:
+Choosing stocks with negative covariance is the essence of diversification. (- A RW d MS p 194-196 or so).

+Comparison between terms

-        Variance measures how far numbers disperse around their mean.
+> [] Variance measures how far numbers disperse around their mean.

-        Variance vs std dev is the square root of variance.
+> [] Variance vs std dev is the square root of variance.

-        Covariance vs variance: Variance is one variable.
+> [] Covariance vs variance: Variance is one variable.
 Covariance is 2 variables

+> [] (from Beta demo presented in class 9.28.21)

-(To work with correlation and pandas, use the seaborn library (as well as matplotlib))
+> [] Analysis note: To work with correlation and pandas, use the seaborn library (within matplotlib)

+### Rolling average or moving average -

-Rolling average or moving average - seeing things in perspective via increasing the signal-to-noise ratio.. removes large quantity of data points, and causes the remaining data points to have much more information. (per investopedia).
+Rolling or moving average is a way to see things in perspective via increasing the signal-to-noise ratio.. removes large quantity of data points, and causes the remaining data points to have much more information. (per investopedia).
 The moving average erases the 'noise' aspect of information by muffling the random, short-term fluctuations.
 Instead each moving average data point is itself a summary of a period of time, and so with other similar points, paints a much more useful picture of what is going on.
 See 'rolling statistics' exercise for review.

 >     [] Simple moving average - mean of given set of prices over specific # days (15, 20, 30, 50, 100, 200)
 >     [] exponential moving averages (EMA) is weighted average thta gives greater importance to the price of a stock in more recent days, increasing the emphasis on recent activity.